 The holidays: With all the decadent food and drink, constant excuses to skip the gym and ever-evolving sources of family drama, they can leave you feeling pretty ragged come Jan.
 1, and eager to press the reset button on your routine.
 No one understands that more than doctors.
 They're presented with all the holiday temptations and stressors we are—plus they have to deal with insurance companies on a daily basis.

-So The Remedy asked doctors across the country how they use their medical expertise to decompress and detox from end-of-year stress and face the new year healthier and happier.
+So Eat This, Not That!
+Health asked doctors across the country how they use their medical expertise to decompress and detox from end-of-year stress and face the new year healthier and happier.

 They Get Proactive About Dental Health